btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-LightningNetwork.md

 ### Can I use my existing LN node with BTCPay?

 If you already have a well connected lightning node with sufficient inbound liquidity, you may want to use it with BTCPay instead of the included lightning node.
 While it is technically possible to do so, the BTCPay documentation does not include all information for custom deployments, including this scenario.
+Any contributor who would like to include this information should make a PR to this repository for review.

 ### How to change from c-lightning to LND or vice-versa?